ArmaSkullCollection/ArmaSkullCollection/README.md

 # Skull's Arma 3 Mission Collection
-Collection of my Arma 3 missions for many extra maps beyond what is available in the workshop
+Collection of my Arma 3 missions for many extra maps beyond what is available in the workshop.
+The 'code' section of this site only has the Altis file.
+This file can be renamed to work on any map.
+If you go to the 'releases' section, you'll find a zip file for each game containing a whole bunch of maps so you don't have to do the renaming.

 ## The Missions
 - **Arma Royale:** a randomized coop battle royale type of game.
 Find gear and then survive against the AI as the zone shrinks.